 If you’re hunting for a Google Calendar replacement, you may not be thrilled about jumping directly into the arms of Microsoft.
 I get it.
 Outlook Calendar is, however, a very solid free Google Calendar alternative.
 You can schedule meetings, create multiple calendars, share schedules, view multiple calendars in one, sync with Internet calendars (including Google if you make the switch), set email reminders, and generally do a lot of what you can do with Google Calendar.
-It comes with a lot of integrations as well, so it’s easy to make it play nice with other services, especially Outlook mail, which can, as with Gmail and Google Calendar, automatically generate meetings using emails.
+It comes with many integrations as well, so it’s easy to make it play nice with other services, especially Outlook Mail, which can, as with Gmail and Google Calendar, automatically generate meetings using email.

-The free web-based version is fairly sleek and easy to use, with a few clunky navigation exceptions (sharing a link to a calendar, for example, requires you to dig through a settings menu) and it’s also available as a free app for Android and iOS, integrated with the Outlook email app.
+The free web-based version is fairly sleek and easy to use, with a few clunky navigation exceptions.
+(Sharing a link to a calendar, for example, requires you to dig through a settings menu.)
+It’s also available as a free app for Android and iOS, integrated with the Outlook email app.
 It even works with Apple Watch.
-Desktop programs for Windows and Mac are also available with a paid Office 365 plan.
+Desktop programs for Windows and Mac are available with a paid Office 365 plan.

 2. Zoho Calendar

 Zoho isn’t exactly a household name, but its large suite of products has stayed current enough to be competitive.
-Its calendar is easy to use, looks pretty nice, has powerful sharing features (plus embedding!), lets you sync with external calendars, and includes meeting scheduling and group coordination features.
-Importing and syncing make it pretty straightforward to push events from other calendars, like Google and Outlook, into Zoho, making the transition easier.
-The “smart add” feature is also fantastic – you can just type in something like “meeting with Bob on Friday at 10AM,” and it’ll go on the calendar without any “create event” rigamarole.
+Its calendar has recently been updated with a new, refreshed look.
+It lets you sync with external calendars and includes meeting scheduling and group coordination features.
+Importing and syncing make it pretty straightforward to push events from other calendars, like Google and Outlook, into Zoho, making any transition easier.
+The “smart add” feature from previous iterations is gone, but adding events remains straightforward.
+Just click on “New Event” in the upper-left corner or click any time on the calendar and add event details.

-Apps are available for Android and iOS, and while they’re fairly light on features compared to the web versions, they work fairly well.
+Apps are available for Android and iOS, and they work well.
+Zoho regularly updates with bug fixes, and the apps offer a similar feature set as the website.
 You’ll have to register a Zoho email address to use them, though.